fxm90/GradientLoadingBar/Example/Pods/SwiftFormat/README.md

 Known issues
 ---------------

+* The `redundantType` rule can introduce ambiguous code in certain cases when using the default mode of `--redundanttype inferred`.
+This can be worked around by by using `--redundanttype explicit`, or by manually removing the redundant type reference on the affected line, or by using the `// swiftformat:disable:next redundantType` comment directive to disable the rule at the call site (or just disable the `redundantType` rule completely).

 * If a type initializer or factory method returns an implicitly unwrapped optional value then the `redundantType` rule may remove the explicit type in a situation where it's actually required.
 To work around this you can either use `--redundanttype explicit`, or use the `// swiftformat:disable:next redundantType` comment directive to disable the rule at the call site (or just disable the `redundantType` rule completely).